liwt31/NPython/README.md

 * so much more

 ### Performance
 Nim is claimed to be as fast as C, and indeed it is.
 According to some really primitive benchmarks (`spin.py` and `f_spin.py`), although NPython is currently 5x-10x slower than CPython 3.7, it is at least in some cases faster than CPython < 2.4.
-This is alreay a huge achievement considering the numerous optimizations out there in the CPython codebase and NPython literally has no nim code level optimization.
+This is already a huge achievement considering the numerous optimizations out there in the CPython codebase and NPython is focused on quick prototyping and left many rooms for optimization.
 The majority of time spent is on object allocation along with the slow big int library.
 The object allocation issue is basically impossible to solve unless we do GC on our own just like CPython.